Check your eligibility for a government subsidised place in a vocational education program.

 - is undertaking a pre-apprenticeship, or

-- is a party to a registered training contract in a qualification defined as a traineeship in a relevant Victorian Approved Training Scheme.
+- has a registered training contract in a qualification defined as a traineeship in a relevant Victorian Approved Training Scheme.

-If you are an apprentice you only need to provide proof that you meet the citizenship criteria and the education history criteria in order to be eligible for a government subsidised place.
+If you are an apprentice you only need to provide proof that you meet the location, citizenship, and education history criteria in order to be eligible for a government subsidised place.
 Also refer to the note below.

 Criteria for Foundation Skills students

-- provide proof that you meet the citizenship criteria, and
+- provide proof that you meet the location and citizenship criteria, and

 - meet the education history criteria.